nkust-monitor-iot-project-2024/central/README.md

 This project is highly optimized for [Zeabur](https://zeabur.com), which is the recommended PaaS for this IoT Monitor project.

-You should prepare your PostgreSQL, RabbitMQ and EntityRecognition (wip) instance.
+You should prepare your PostgreSQL, RabbitMQ and [EntityRecognition](https://github.com/nkust-monitor-iot-project-2024/recognition) instance.
-Besides, you should register a [Baselime](https://baselime.io) account, create an environment, and get the API key for telemetry.
+Besides, you may need to configure [Grafana Alloy](https://grafana.com/oss/alloy-opentelemetry-collector/), so you can monitor the telemetry of services.

 Place the following config.toml in the working directory or `/etc/iotmonitor/config.toml`, `~/.config/iotmonitor/config.toml`: